-Finding missing persons and cows at night with the integrated thermal imaging camera, warning first responders of poison gas, and a robust tool for notifications – the Lauterhofen fire brigade uses its new smartphone in many situations.
-The Cat® S61 also has many tactical advantages.
+Finding missing persons and cows at night with the integrated thermal imaging camera, warning first responders of poison gas, and a robust tool for notifications – the Lauterhofen fire brigade uses its new Cat smartphone in many situations.

 Just a few months ago, the first responders of the town of Lauterhofen, Germany, did not use their service telephone for much more than to report the situation of the respective operation.
 Thanks to their new smartphone – they themselves find the term “tool” more appropriate –, the first responders now have more options than ever.

 In the event of emergencies in the municipal area and beyond, the first-responder group at Lauterhofen is always alerted in case it is able to get to the scene faster than the regular rescue service.
 As a rule, the operations are carried out via the integrated control centre in Regensburg.

 The aim of the system is to keep the time gap between the emergency call and qualified first aid as short as possible.
 First responders thus bridge the time until the rescue service arrives, provide first aid and take further medical measures.
 Project groups have shown that the patients’ chances of survival are up to 25 percent higher when first responders are on duty.